apify/apify-docs/content/docs/proxy/residential_proxy/tips_and_tricks.md

 While sessions are persistent, they can be destroyed at any time if the host devices are turned off or disconnected.

 For this problem there is no easy solution.
-One option is to not use residential proxy for larger requests (instead use [datacenter]({{@link proxy/datacenter_proxy.md}}) proxy).
+One option is to not use residential proxy for larger requests (and use [datacenter]({{@link proxy/datacenter_proxy.md}}) proxy instead).
 If you have no other choice, expect that interruptions might happen and write your solution with this in mind.